"Research Data Management is not admin!"

 - Create a living document.
 Most DMP's need to be updates as the project progresses.
 DMP Online simplifies this process and has various facilites for working with and updating DMP's.

-- GDRP registration.
-As of 2023 all research project need to be registered in the VU GDPR registry.
-This is done using DMP Online, contact your privacy champion or RDM support for more details.
+- GDPR registration.
+All research projects that fall under the GDPR, for example, that have human participants, need to be registered in the VU GDPR registry.
+This is done in DMP Online please see this page for more details.

 -